ooni/ooni.org/content/get-involved/code-of-conduct.md

 ## Where to go for help

-If you believe you're subject to behavior that is not acceptable within our community or you’ve witnessed such type of behavior, please **share such information with the Incident Response Committee** by sending an email to coc@openobservatory.org .
+If you believe you're subject to behavior that is not acceptable within our community or you’ve witnessed such type of behavior, please **share such information with the Incident Response Committee** through the [form](https://docs.google.com/forms/d/e/1FAIpQLScZ4i4LpPqGKJG8uCZ0L1ql3xjcdnEE70W5kzX039qH4-CU_Q/viewform?usp=sf_link) or by sending an email to coc@openobservatory.org.
+We accept anonymous reports but please keep in mind that **if no contact method is provided, we won't be able to follow-up on the case and it might limit the investigation**.

 The report will be received by all **Incident Response Committee members**: